swichers/php-bitbucket-bulk-import/README.md

 Second you must have a CSV file with the following column types, in order:

-`"Repo path","Project name","Project path","Namespace Path","Project ID","wiki_enabled","New name","description"`
+`"Repo path","Project name","Project path","Namespace Path","Project ID","Wiki","New name","Language","Description"`

 The column names do not matter.
 Alternatively you can modify the `$get_repos` function to suit your data format (recommended).